SRI-human-sleep/INSA-home/README.md

-# Wearable and mobile technology to characterize daily patterns of sleep, stress, pre-sleep worry and mood in adolescent insomnia
+# Wearable and mobile technology to characterize daily patterns of sleep, stress, pre-sleep worry, and mood in adolescent insomnia
 This respository includes the appendices of the article:

-Menghini, L., Yuksel, D., Prouty, D., Baker, F. C., King, C., & de Zambotti, M. Wearable and mobile technology to characterize daily patterns of sleep, stress, pre-sleep worry and mood in adolescent insomnia.
+Menghini, L., Yuksel, D., Prouty, D., Baker, F. C., King, C., & de Zambotti, M. Wearable and mobile technology to characterize daily patterns of sleep, stress, pre-sleep worry, and mood in adolescent insomnia.

 <br>